7 Easy Eye Exercises For Visual Fatigue and to Avoid Headaches

 - Relax with the exercise.

-In conclusion, as you have seen, this routine is very simple.
-However, in its simplicity is the hidden reality of a clear and direct benefit to the health of our eyes.
+In conclusion, as you have seen, these eye exercises are very simple.
+However, in their simplicity is the hidden reality of a clear and direct benefit to the health of our eyes.

 Start doing it daily.
 Your head, vision, and well-being will notice the difference.